 Worsening Health Conditions

 A worsening health condition is one of the biggest consequences of medication non-adherence.
 Non-adherent patients—especially those with chronic conditions—tend to experience more symptoms, complications, and comorbidities.
-Over time, non-adherence can also cause more rapid disease progression, often resulting in a need for prolonged, intensive care.
+Over time, medication non-adherence can also cause faster disease progression, often resulting in a need for prolonged, intensive care.

 Increased Doctor and ED Visits